 We are also very pleased to have received a digital copy of Keith Lovet Watson’s immense work of research into the Hewetson families of Ravenstonedale (and elsewhere) which he completed in 1991 and which took him over thirty years – an incredible feat when you consider this was accomplished when such research involved countless trips to local archive offices, the Public Record Office, the British Library and so on.
 As only twenty-five printed copies exist, we are indeed fortunate to be allowed to have this digital copy.

-Phyllis Edgerly Ring, whose mother, elder sister and other family members lived for many years at The Chantry and Chantry Lodge, kindly presented us with a copy of one of her novels when she visited the village from the USA with her husband this summer.
+Phyllis Edgerly Ring, whose mother, elder sister and other family members lived for many years at The Chantry and Chantry Lodge, kindly presented us with a copy of one of her novels when she visited the village from the USA with her husband.
 She was very interested to see the piece of wood, painted grey, with the name Rev J H Kidd RN painted on it, which was given to us by the current owners of The Chantry when they found it during refurbishment work in 2016.
 We discovered that it came from the lid of an old sea-chest from the early part of the last century and belonged to a naval chaplain who used to stay from time to time with his sister, Phyllis’s great-aunt, when she lived in Chantry Lodge.

 In 2016 we were given several books of local interest by a gentleman whose mother used to rent a house locally.
 They include The Howgills and the Upper Eden Valley by local author Michael Ffinch, W.R.
 Mitchell’s books The Lune Valley and the Howgill Fells and The Eden Valley and the North Pennines, as well as Wainwright’s An Eden Sketchbook.
 All are available to view in the History Room at High Chapel.

 In 2015 we were given numerous photographs, yearbooks, trophies and artworks from Ravenstonedale School when it closed.
 These formed the basis of our annual exhibition in autumn 2016.
-As we were peparing the exhibition we were given the fireguard from Fell End School which was placed round the stove in the classroom.
+As we were preparing the exhibition we were given the fireguard from Fell End School which was placed round the stove in the classroom.
 We were able to reunite one of the former Fell End pupils with this which she hadn’t seen since she was very young!

 In 2014 we received some generous gifts including some W.I. scrapbooks from Mrs Wendy Hunter which date back to the 1960’s and make fascinating reading.
 One of them contains original artworks by the artist Edward Jeffrey who lived in Ravenstonedale, first at The Chantry and then at The Stables.
 He was also a churchwarden at St Oswald’s and held in much affection locally.
 By coincidence, Edward Jeffrey’s great-nephew Geoff Waldram visited the History Group exhibition of Entertainment and Celebrations – past and present and presented the Group with a copy of his ongoing research into the life and works of his great-uncle.
 Edward Jeffrey produced over 200 covers for the monthly Cumbria magazine from 1959 onwards, as well as numerous landscape and wildlife paintings, some of which are in local ownership.